 HISTORIC SITES AVAILABLE TO RENT FOR YOUR EVENT

-Waioli Mission House, Grove Farm and Mahamoku museums, as well as the Lepeuli ahupua’a and locomotive learning park, are all authentic sites of different eras of the island’s history—Hawaiian, missionary, sugar plantation, and sugar trains.
-These historic homes and sites have not been available for use by outside large groups until recently, and the current availability has been attractive to event and meeting planners because of the lack of commercialization or overuse.
+Waioli Mission House and Grove Farm are authentic sites of different eras of the island’s history— missionary and sugar plantation.
+These historic homes have not been available for use by outside large groups until recently, and the current availability has been attractive to event and meeting planners because of the lack of commercialization or overuse.

-Events such as corporate meetings, weddings, and family reunions will have use of not only large spacious lawns with spectacular backdrops, but can also include guided tours of the homes and various cultural demonstrations.
+Events such as corporate meetings, weddings, and family reunions will have use of the large spacious lawns with spectacular backdrops.
 In addition to events, these sites have also been used as movie locations as well as the base camp of Pirates of the Caribbean 4 during its filming on the North Shore of Kauai.

 The Waioli Mission House site includes the grounds of the 1836 Waioli Mission House with the entire Waioli Valley as a visually stunning background from its floor of active taro farming to its majestic mountains.